 In 2005, Mr. Simpson acted for Arcelor SA against an unsolicited US$22.8 billion bid from Mittal Steel N.V., and in the subsequent US$33.8 billion merger of Arcelor and Mittal in 2006.
 He also represented Mannesmann AG in the US$199 billion acquisition of Mannesmann by Vodafone AirTouch Plc in 1999-2000.
 This transaction, which began as a hostile takeover, remains the largest corporate acquisition to date.
 Mr. Simpson lectures and participates in seminars on topics related to his practice, including those sponsored by the Practising Law Institute and the American Bar Association.
 He is an adjunct professor at Ohio State University’s Moritz School of Law and is a regular guest lecturer at Harvard Law School and the Luxembourg University.
 He also has written and co-authored articles for, among other publications, The Business Lawyer.

 Mr. Simpson’s transactional experience has been profiled in The American Lawyer, The Financial Times, The Evening Standard and The Wall Street Journal.
 Mr. Simpson consistently is ranked among the top transaction lawyers in Europe according to mergermarket data on the value of European M&A deals.
 He is one of the world’s leading M&A lawyers, according to the Chambers & Partners guides in the U.K., Europe and globally.
-Mr. Simpson is an adjunct professor at Ohio State University Moritz School of Law and guest lecturer at Harvard School of Law, among other universities.

 *The firm’s Global Transactions Practice encompasses the mergers and acquisitions, securities, corporate restructuring, real estate and intellectual property practices.